English

 How NZBs Work

 Think of an NZB like a grocery list for Usenet.
-It meticulously lists the unique identifiers (called “Message-IDs”) of all the messages required to assemble a complete binary article.
+It meticulously lists the unique identifiers (called “Message-IDs”) of all the messages required to assemble a complete article.
 Usenet messages can be broken down into smaller segments due to size limitations.
 The NZB acts as a master list, ensuring your Usenet client retrieves all the necessary segments and arranges them in the correct order.

 How NZBs Work